 - If your opponent has a breakaway against you and you throw down a safety (the remainder of a previously unmatched pair (see 'basic strategy'), then the player can declare "Clears it!", knowing they will not be scored on, on this current breakaway.

 The original version of the game from the early 1960's differs from the above as follows.

 - Jacks had no special property.
 The only way to clear the ice was to play a card matching the previous card.

 - Immediately after a goal was scored, the ice was considered cleared.
-Therefore if the previous scorer could score again immediately by matching the opponent's nest card and in this way it was possible to score several times in a row.
+Therefore the previous scorer could score again immediately by matching the opponent's next card, and in this way it was possible to score several times in a row.

 Now that this game has spread quite widely in Canada, different groups of players have adopted different variants of the rules, as happens with traditional card games.

 Some play that when your opponent creates a breakaway by matching your card, if you then play a third matching card it cancels your opponent's breakaway, but does not create a new breakaway for you.
 Example: A:9, B:9 (breakaway); A:9 (breakaway cancelled), B:2; A:2 (breakaway for A - not a goal).

 Some still play that (as in the original game) a goal also counts as a breakaway.
 So if you score a goal and then also match the next card that your opponent plays, that is another goal.
 Example: A:Jack (breakaway), B:10; A:10 (goal and breakaway), B:7; A:7 (another goal for A).

 Here is a partnership version of Card Hockey, described on a student drinking games site.
 Players sitting opposite each other are partners.
 There are three deals in each period: the first of five cards each and the second or third of four cards each.
 In this version a breakaway is known as a "pass": this enables your partner to score a goal if he can match the card played by the opponent after you.